 - Import Imports an existing timing SDC file into the Libero SoC project.
-The timing SDC file is copied into the <Project location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Timing Constraints Editor (see Timing Constraints Editor User Guide for details) to modify the SDC file(s) associated with one of the three tools:
+The timing SDC file is copied into the <Project\location>\constraint folder. - Link Creates a link in the project's constraint folder to an existing timing SDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Timing Constraints Editor to modify the SDC file(s) associated with one of the three tools.
+For details, see the Timing Constraints Editor User Guide.